zfathii/Breast-Cancer-Wisconsin-Diagnostic-/README.md

 ## Results

 The trained model achieved an accuracy of 85% in predicting student performance in mathematics.
 The results demonstrate the significant impact of factors such as parental education, test preparation course, and lunch type on student scores.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Project Structure